 Launch your book to five-star reviews

 How do you launch your book to five-star reviews?
 The answer is easy but the implementation can be a bit time-consuming.
 So don’t jump the gun by publishing too early.
-Get these six foundational items checked off, first.
-You'll be glad you did!
+First get these six foundational items checked off.
+You’ll be glad you did!

 Let’s go over each step.